 Analog to Digital Converter

-16 Channel Ethernet GPIO do support Analog to Digital Conversion on some of the GPIO terminals.
+16 Channel Ethernet GPIO does support Analog to Digital Conversion on some of the GPIO terminals.
 A list of GPIOs that supports analog function in this product is listed elsewhere in this document.
 There is no special command required to execute to switch between analog and digital mode.
-Executing “adc” command will set the GPIO to analog mode and executing “gpio” command will set the GPIO back to digital mode on the fly.
-Resolution of the ADC is 10 bits unless otherwise noted.
+Executing the“adc” command will set the GPIO to the analog mode and executing the “gpio” command will set the GPIO back to digital mode on the fly.
+The resolution of the ADC is 10 bits unless otherwise noted.
 The input voltage range of the ADC is 0 – VDD (this product uses 3.3V power supply, so the range will be 0 – 3.3V).
 The result will be returned as a number starting at zero and ending at 1023.
 Zero indicates zero volts at the ADC input and 1023 indicates VDD (3.3V for this product) at ADC input.